How to handle hay fever

 Sneezing, runny nose, itchy throat, watery eyes – welcome to spring, and the arrival of peak hay fever season.

 About one in five Australians suffers from hay fever.

-While some people experience symptoms now and again; for others they are persistent and severe, and can disrupt sleep, concentration and daily life.
+While some people experience symptoms now and again, for others they are persistent, severe and can disrupt sleep, concentration and daily life.

 Common hay fever signs include:

 - Runny or stuffy nose

 - Itchy throat